danielnitz/DobotPi/README.md

-# DobotPi - Control a Dobot robotic arm with a raspberry pi 3
+# DobotPi - Control Dobot on the Raspberry Pi 3
 This software allows you to control a Dobot robotic arm with a raspberry pi 3.
 There are numerous advantages to controlling the Dobot with a raspberry pi as opposed to an arduino, FPGA, or other electronics that requires movement data to be transmitted serially

 To Do (Hardware and software to do list, my personal opinions):